My Love Has Come Along at Hycroft

 Obsidian Arts dancers dressed to perfection in 1920s flapper style!

-The Speakeasy was the perfect spot for guests to enjoy hours of dancing, drinking, and portraits with the Near and Dear.
+The Speakeasy was the perfect spot to enjoy dancing, drinks, and portraits with the Near and Dear.
 The evening concluded with a party bus from Boss Limousine transporting guests to an after-party at Mansion Nightclub.
 From the glamorous decor to the captivating entertainment, Crystal and Phil’s wedding was an unforgettable celebration.
 Combining sophistication with the unexpected, making it an event that their guests will talk about for years to come.

 What was the most successful part of the day?